-What you’ll need
+What you will need

-How to Clean the Skateboard
+How to Clean Skateboard Bearings

 Hence we begin at the beginning, it is time to grab your wrench and remove the bolts that fasten the wheels to the bench so that you can take the wheels off of the skateboard.
 Now on to a slightly trickier task, housed inside the wheel are a little contraption known as bearings, you need to remove these from your wheels with a wrench as well.

 The Quick Fix

 You smear a little bit of lubricant on the outside of each bearing while spinning.
 The inside of the bearings gets fresh oil, easing the friction between the wheels and trucks.
 But this is not a permanent solution as your bearings need thorough cleaning every once in a while.
 The quick fix is utterly just that, as it does not remove the problem, which is filth and dirt.

 Once you have managed to remove all of the bearings from the wheels, gather all the wheels together into a heap on one side of your work area and the bearings on another so that way you can be sure not to lose any of the pieces.

 You will need the razorblade and a steady hand.
 Remove the bearing shields by gently pressing the razor blade in between the shield and the bearing.
 Squeeze the shield out of the.
 Be careful not to hurt yourself or damage the bearing.
 Also, try not to damage the bearing shield – if the shield is bend, it can cause more friction on the ball bearings when you put the shield back on.